D10100111001/ux-recorder/README.md

 Prefer websockets for live sharing

 ## TODO:
 - Add fields to contain mutation data (added and removed nodes, attributes, etc)
+- Optimize Render events using a virtual DOM differ
+- Support querying and aggregating data.
+Create an advanced querying front end for the player.
+- SQL connector module with mapped events to allow for mass reporting on events and session data.